TobyDavids/SPROCKET-Marketing-Analysis/README.md

 SPROCKET CENTRAL is a mid-sized company selling bicycles and accessories.
 Primarily, Sprocket Central Pty Ltd needs help with its customer and transaction data.
 The organization has a large dataset relating to its customers, but its team is unsure how to effectively analyze it to help optimize its marketing strategy.

-The client provided US(KPMG) with 3 datasets:
+The client provided US(KPMG) with 3 datasets for analysis, and 1 dataset(New Customers) for predicting and Recommendation

-Customer Demographic
+- Customer Demographic
-Customer Addresses
+- Customer Addresses
-Transactions data in the past 3 months
+- Transactions data in the past 3 months
-New Customers
+- New Customers

 ## PROBLEM STATEMENT
 Provide data-driven Insights with existing sales, demography, and customers data to aid new marketing